10 Best Running Shoes for Flat Feet (2026): Tested Over 1,500 Miles With Flat Arches

 What drop is best for flat feet?

 I prefer 8–12mm drop for flat feet.
 Higher drop shifts load posteriorly, easing tension on the Achilles tendon and tight calves.
 All my top picks are in the 5–12mm range.
-I avoid zero-drop completely — my arch soreness increased dramatically within 2 weeks.
+I avoid zero-drop completely — my arch soreness got noticeably worse within 2 weeks.

 Can I use neutral shoes with custom orthotics?